Skip to content

 For most families, the honest answer is no. Not because anyone is careless, but because modern life is complicated and the details that keep a household running tend to live inside one person's head.
 When that person is suddenly gone — through death, a medical emergency, or even an unexpected absence — the family is left scrambling to piece together a puzzle they did not know existed.

 That is what a family instruction document solves.
-It is not a will.
-It is not a legal document.
-It is a practical, plainspoken guide that tells your family everything they need to know to navigate life without you.
+Not a will, not a legal document — a practical, plainspoken guide that tells your family everything they need to know to navigate life without you.

 Why a Will Is Not Enough